Parker-E/lynx-menu/README.md

 # lynx-menu

-A small CLI menu library written in python
+A small menu library written in python